The government is introducing new ways to help parents with childcare costs.

 Eligible parents may be able to claim up to 15 hours a week of free childcare for their 2 year old at different childcare settings across the district.

 All parents can claim up to 15 hours a week of free childcare for their 3 or 4 year old until they enter reception at school.
+Many parents can also claim up to 30 hours a week.

 Parents may be able to get extra help with ‘registered’ or ‘approved’ childcare costs by claiming the childcare element of Working Tax Credit.